 Discipline

 Discipline refers to a branch of knowledge of expertise which is responsible for the content of a deliverable.
-A unique identifier for Discipline shall be used to classify documents in conformance with the CFIHOS RDL.
+A unique identifier for Discipline shall be used to classify documents in conformance with the Contract RDL.

 Document Type Classification

-A unique identifier for Document Classification shall be used to classify documents in conformance with the CFIHOS RDL.
+A unique identifier for Document Classification shall be used to classify documents in conformance with the Contract RDL.

 Discipline Document Type Classification

-Discipline Document Type Classification is an identification of the type of document required for each discipline, and its related delivery requirements in conformance with the CFIHOS RDL.
+Discipline Document Type Classification is an identification of the type of document required for each discipline, and its related delivery requirements in conformance with the Contract RDL.
 A Discipline Document Type unique identifier is used for instances where a document type is common to more than one discipline or to further classify documents of a particular type within a discipline.

-Contractor shall verify all documents handed over to the Principal are assigned an appropriate Discipline Document Type code and that all handover requirements of the relevant Discipline Document Type code are satisfied in conformance with the CFIHOS RDL.
+Contractor shall verify all documents handed over to the Principal are assigned an appropriate Discipline Document Type code and that all handover requirements of the relevant Discipline Document Type code are satisfied in conformance with the Contract RDL.

 Documents shall only contain one Discipline Document Type Classification.
 Contractor shall not create documents containing the content of multiple Discipline Document Types (especially if the content may be updated independently) but should split such documents into individual documents per Discipline Document Type.
 If necessary, these may be formed into a book, as described in Section 7.4.1.